sabatinim/sabatinim.github.io/_posts/2020-08-16-building-blocks-and-composition.md

 const moviePriceFor: (x: Rental) => number = compose(additionalCostFor, priceFor)
 ```
-The type system is telling me I have a function that takes a Rental and gives back a number that represent price per movie (Maybe I should also have typed the outgoing concept and not leave the primitive obsession :) ).

-We can notice that I didn't even have to write a test before bringing out this design because it came out independently and it is the compiler that tells me that the two functions compose (WOOOOW!).
+Thanks to the type system, I didn't even need to write a test for this specific composition because it naturally
+emerged, and the compiler confirmed that the functions could be composed successfully.

 >
 Try to compose again!

-## Curry
+## Leveraging Curry

-By creating basic functions (building blocks) it is possible to compose them by creating more complex functions in an automatic and natural way, this pushes to have a code in which the responsibilities are very clear and isolated and makes for an excellent degree of cohesion and coupling.
+By creating these basic building blocks, I could easily compose them to create more complex functions.
+This approach
+encourages clear and isolated responsibilities, leading to excellent cohesion and loose coupling.

-In fact, for the total price calculation I just had to reuse the calculation of the single Movie after having inject it by the curry and apply it with map reduce.
+For the total price calculation, I reused the calculation for individual movies by currying the function and applying it
+using map and reduce:

 ``` typescript
 const additionalCostFor = (rental: Rental): MoviePrices => {...}